 Les Deux Alpes has nearly as many black runs as reds and as much off-piste terrain as prepared pistes.
-Add to this one of Europe’s best terrain parks, a link to the superb off-piste skiing at La Grave and a large glacier providing reliable snow throughout the season, and the resort’s appeal to expert skiers and snowboarders becomes obvious.
+Add to this one of Europe’s best terrain parks, a link to the superb off-piste skiing at La Grave.
+Here a large glacier provides reliable snow throughout the season.
+Hence, the resort’s appeal to expert skiers and snowboarders becomes obvious.

-Beginners are also well catered for, with an excellent network of gentle nursery slopes at the base of the village and on the glacier.
-However, although there are plenty of long, gentle blues for easy cruising.
-There are relatively few red pistes for intermediate skiers, so those who don’t feel comfortable on black runs or on off-piste terrain can feel short-changed.
+Beginners are also well catered for.
+There is an excellent network of gentle nursery slopes at the base of the village and on the glacier.
+However, although there are plenty of long, gentle blues for easy cruising there are relatively few red pistes for intermediate skiers.
+So, those who don’t feel comfortable on black runs or on off-piste terrain can feel short-changed.

-Les Deux Alpes is a great resort for beginners with extensive village nursery slopes, many of which have free draglifts, plenty of green slopes above them in the Cretes area and gentle blues up on the glacier.
+Les Deux Alpes is a great resort for beginners with extensive village nursery slopes, many of which have free drag lifts.
+These is also plenty of green slopes above them in the Cretes area and gentle blues up on the glacier.
 Confident beginners have the relatively unusual option of skiing from the top of the mountain to the bottom following blue and green pistes, which can give a real sense of achievement.